Paul Woodroffe: Later career

 It was in 1909 that Woodroffe was to receive his most important commission when he was asked to design and make fifteen windows for the Lady Chapel of St Patrick's Cathedral in New York.
 The first window was made and installed in 1912, but the outbreak of war in 1914 and the enlistment of many of Woodroffe's staff temporarily interrupted the work.

 Another more unusual commission at this time was to design windows for the private attic chapel of the American actress Mary Anderson, who settled in Court Farm, Worcestershire, after enormous success on the London stage in the 1880s.
 During the Great War, Woodroffe served as an Assistant Inspector in the Ministry of Munitions based at Derby.
 After the war, the studio went back to working on the New York commission.
 Woodroffe also managed to do illustrations for the Shakespeare Head Press run by his friend Bernard Newdigate.
 Woodroffe and Newdigate had been pupils together at Stonyhurst.
 His last recorded work was that in 1945 for a Roman Catholic church at Camberley, Surrey.
 The New York commission was completed in 1934.
 In 1935, Woodroffe moved to Jayne's Court, Bisley near Stroud, where he continued to accept commissions for stained glass.
 In 1939 he moved to Coaxdon Hall at Axminster, Dorset, where he lived for the duration of the Second World War.

 Family

 In 1907 Woodroffe married Dorothy Lynch-Staunton, the daughter of a local landowner.
 They had four children.
 Two daughters died in infancy and there were two sons, Martin and Michael.

+Martin F. Woodroffe stood as the New Party candidate for the Chatham Division in the 1931 General Election.